-Unless otherwise agreed, the following products are to be submitted to the Surveyor for visual examination:
+Unless otherwise agreed, pressure pipes are to be submitted to the Surveyor for visual examination.

-- plates for the construction of cargo tanks, secondary barriers and process pressure vessels - pressure pipes. - 2.11.2 In general non-destructive tests of materials are not required for acceptance purposes.
+2.11.2 In general non-destructive tests of materials are not required for acceptance purposes.
 However, such tests may be required for specific applications, or by the Surveyor as an additional check.